Looking for answers to questions about Australian native plants? Want to find other groups involved in conservation and botany in our region?

 - Directory of Australian Botanic Gardens and Arboreta – A directory of addresses, facts and figures for Australia's state and regional botanic gardens.

-- Members of the Association of Friends of Australian Botanic Gardens – The AFBG is a national network providing a forum for communication, information and promotion between its members, related Botanic Gardens groups and the community.
+- Australian Association of Friends of Australian Botanic Gardens – The AAFBG is a national network providing a forum for communication, information and promotion between its members, related Botanic Gardens groups and the community.
+Its journal Eucalypt (formerly named Campsis) is currently produced by members of Friends of ANBG Canberra on behalf of the AAFBG Committee.
+It promotes and provides news on members' ideas, innovations, challenges, events, and successes or failures.

 - Botanic Gardens Conservation International (BGCI) – An international organisation to ensure the world-wide conservation of threatened plants, the continued existence of which are intrinsically linked to global issues including poverty, human well-being and climate change.